NULLPointerGuy/NULLPointerGuy.github.io/_posts/2016-01-19-FAB-to-dialog-transistion-and-vice versa.md

 For more about drawable check the official [developer site](http://developer.android.com/reference/android/graphics/drawable/Drawable.html).

-Having described the classes lets check the code.
+Having described the classes,this is how we start an activity passing shared view,and transistion name along with current activity to **makeSceneTransitionAnimation** method of ActivityOptions.

+{% highlight java %}
->Intent intent = new Intent(GoalDashboard.this, CreateGoal.class);<br/>
+Intent intent = new Intent(GoalDashboard.this, CreateGoal.class);<br/>
 ActivityOptions options = ActivityOptions.makeSceneTransitionAnimation(GoalDashboard.this, fab, getString(R.string.fabtransition));<br/>
 startActivity(intent ,options.toBundle());

-before starting the activity here we defined shared view, also remember to use the same string as that of android:transitionName of fab button.
+{% endhighlight %}

-And in the reciving activity
+And in the reciving activity, in the on create method,we set the motion path along with the horizontal and vertical angle's.

+{% highlight java %}
->ArcMotion arcMotion = new ArcMotion();
+ ArcMotion arcMotion = new ArcMotion();
  arcMotion.setMinimumHorizontalAngle(50f);
  arcMotion.setMinimumVerticalAngle(50f);

-set the motion path along with the horizontal and vertical angle's.

-> Interpolator easeInOut = AnimationUtils.loadInterpolator(this, android.R.interpolator.fast_out_slow_in);
+{% endhighlight %}

-create instance of ease in interpolator and set it in both shared enter transistion and exit transistion, before that MorphFabToDialog and MorphDialogToFab instances and set path as arc motion, don't forget to add setSharedElementEnterTransition() and setSharedElementReturnTransition() for the getWindow() object.
+Creating instances of MorphFabToDialog and MorphDialogToFab  set motion path as arc motion,setSharedElementEnterTransition() and setSharedElementReturnTransition() for the getWindow() object of the Activity.

+ {% highlight java %}
->MorphFabToDialog sharedEnter = new MorphFabToDialog();<br/>
+ MorphFabToDialog sharedEnter = new MorphFabToDialog();<br/>
  sharedEnter.setPathMotion(arcMotion);<br/>
  sharedEnter.setInterpolator(easeInOut);<br/>
  MorphDialogToFab sharedReturn = new MorphDialogToFab();<br/>